The relatives, friends and siblings of the world that you see,

 (rewards, effects or fruits).
 Accordingly, the Gurbani urges

-us to attach the mind to the Truth (ਸਚ, Shabad-Vichaar...), whilst the body in work.
+us to detach the Maya from Maya, and attach it to Shabad-Vichaar, whilst the body in work.
 The implication

 is that when the mind is attached to Higher Purpose, there will be no reaction